-23. If you were advising an international group seeking to re-locate activities from the UK in anticipation of Brexit, what are the advantages and disadvantages offered?
+23. If you were advising an international group seeking to re-locate activities from the UK in anticipation of Brexit, what are the advantages and disadvantages offered by your jurisdiction?

-An advantage in relocating business activities to Austria may lie in the modern group taxation regime, the extensive double tax treaty network with in total more than 80 countries.
+An advantage in relocating business activities to Austria may lie in the modern group taxation regime and the extensive double tax treaty network with in total more than 80 countries.
 Also, Austria has a competitive R&D tax incentive regime.
 Further, Austrian has a participation exemption for dividends and qualified shareholdings in foreign corporations.
+Austria neither levies inheritance/estate nor gift tax.
+This may particularly be of importance if the international group is family owned.

-Important factors are the generally strong political stability and the geographically location of Austria in the centre of Europe.
-The agenda of the most recent government foresaw a reduction in corporate tax rate for retained profits.
-Furthermore there is no inheritance or gift tax in Austria.
+Further important factors are the generally strong political stability and the geographic location of Austria in the centre of Europe.